Junkers Ju 188: Ju 188 R

-High-altitude versions
+High-altitude variants

 In 1943, it was planned to upgrade all versions with even more wing area and a pressurized cockpit for high-altitude work.
 A single basic airframe would be offered in three versions, the Ju 188J heavy fighter, Ju 188K bomber, and the Ju 188L reconnaissance version.
 As with the streamlined Ju 88S, all three late model Ju 188 designs did away with the Bola gondola, leading to a cleaner nose profile, and the bomber and reconnaissance versions mounted their loads in a long pannier under the central fuselage instead of the deeper fuselage of the G and H models.

 Simpler versions of these with no defensive armament and even longer wings became the Ju 188S fighter and Ju 188T intruder.
 With Jumo 213E-1 engines 2050 PS at take-off and 1690 PS at 9500 m, the Ju 188T could reach 700 km/h.
 Operating at this altitude, the Ju 188S could carry only 800 kg of bombs.

 Before any of these could start production, the entire lineup was renamed the Ju 388, the vastly improved performance warranting a different 8-388 airframe number from the RLM for the design.